dashaBobrovad/snippets/README.md

-# there are my custom snippets
+# there are my custom snippets for Visual Studio Code